If you read about my $350 credit card mistake, you know I made an expensive mistake but now have a good relationship with my credit card.

 For example, if I get $100 in cash rewards and deposit it into my checking account, I will get $25 more or $125 in total of free money from the bank.
 Not bad!

-I NEVER EVER make a purchase just because of the cash rewards.
-It’s all the things that I need and would buy with cash.
+I never make a purchase just because of the cash rewards.
+It’s all the things that I need and would buy with cash anyway.

 I’d love to buy a house with cash.
-But given our salaries and the high housing prices where we live, Mr. FAF and I don’t want to keep saving and chase after the rapidly appreciating real estate market in our area.
+But given our salaries and the high housing prices in the DC metro area, Mr. FAF and I don’t want to keep saving and chasing after the rapidly appreciating real estate market in DC.

 I’m not sure how many lenders are willing to loan to people with no credit history.
 But for me, I just want to have a good credit score just in case.

 If you’re responsible with money and mindful about paying off your credit card balance every month, I don’t see anything wrong with using a credit card.

 However, if you plan to pay only the minimum every month, I wouldn’t recommend it since the interest rate for credit cards are ridiculously high (13.24% – 22.99%).